 While compensation will not make up for the injuries or trauma caused, it is important for manufacturers to address the scale of the issue.
 Maclaren has not admitted liability on the cases to date, however, the firm has agreed to pay damages with the sums involved being dependent on the severity of the injuries.
 The money will be invested until the child reaches the age of 18.

 If your child has been injured and required medical treatment in the last ten years, contact Slater and Gordon Lawyers for a free consultation on 0800 916 9046 or contact us online.
 All cases will be reported to UK Trading Standards.

-We can provide immediate representation and rehabilitation support anywhere in the UK from our offices in Newcastle, London, Manchester, Ashton-Under Lyne, Liverpool, Chester, Birmingham, Sheffield, Cardiff, Edinburgh, Cambridge, Milton Keynes, Preston, Wakefield and Wrexham.
+We can provide immediate representation and rehabilitation support anywhere in the UK from our offices in London, Manchester, Watford, Liverpool, Chester, Birmingham, Sheffield, Cardiff, Edinburgh, Cambridge, Milton Keynes, Preston, Wakefield and Wrexham.

 Solicitors at Slater and Gordon Lawyers are members of the Law Society Personal Injury Panel & the Association of Personal Injury Lawyers (APIL).